 Enterprises may be struggling to fend off multiple attacks due to the maturity of their cybersecurity program.
 Trend Micro used the NIST Cybersecurity Framework (CSF) to measure respondents’ cybersecurity maturity level across IT and OT for each of the five framework functions (identify, protect, detect, respond, recover).

-Ideally, an enterprise’s cybersecurity program should fit into Tier 4 of the NIST Implementation Tiers wherein businesses utilise advanced adaptive cybersecurity techniques which analyse behaviours/events to help proactively protect from or adapt to threats.
+Ideally, an enterprise’s cybersecurity program should fit into Tier 4 of the NIST Implementation Tiers wherein businesses utilize advanced adaptive cybersecurity techniques which analyze behaviors/events to help proactively protect from or adapt to threats.

 However, Trend Micro found that for IT security, 40% of respondents are in Tier 2 (risks are informed in each function) and 25% in Tier 1 (partial security processes in place).
 In comparison, the maturity of OT security is drastically less, with the majority (33%) of respondents in Tier 1.

-Compounded by a cybersecurity skills shortage of 2.7 million jobs, it’s understandable that many organisations are being repeatedly exploited.
+Compounded by a cybersecurity skills shortage of 2.7 million jobs, it’s understandable that many organizations are being repeatedly exploited.